🔥Crypto Fireside #21 — Interviews with crypto people.

-Lastly, I think decentralisation is inevitable: it’s a question of when, not if, it will happen.
-NFTs are already decentralising the art market and DAOs promise to decentralise hierarchical corporate structures.
-It’s only a matter of time before decentralisation spreads to every part of society.
+Lastly, I think decentralization is inevitable: it’s a question of when, not if, it will happen.
+NFTs are already decentralizing the art market and DAOs promise to decentralize hierarchical corporate structures.
+It’s only a matter of time before decentralization spreads to every part of society.

 🔥Where can we go to learn more?

 EA: As a blockchain/cryptocurrency enthusiast and writer, I’m always open to new opportunities to help people understand this new technology.
 I can break down complex topics and create writing that informs your audiences, builds your brand, and attracts more users/investors.

 Want to know how you can support Crypto Fireside?